 I’m not creative in this particular area, and when I do actually attempt a craft of some sort, I usually lose interest or patience…or both.
 And even if I manage to finish something, it usually looks like it was done by a first-grader, unless my husband comes to the rescue to finish the project for me.

 A while back I went through a phase where I started to feel like I was the only mom on the planet who wasn’t a “craft mom.”
 It seemed like everyone I compared myself to was always trying the latest thing on Pinterest or coming up with some really awesome idea that looked like it came straight out of a magazine.
+I do a mom comparison to myself.

 And even though I try to avoid the comparison trap as much as possible, I started thinking that maybe I needed to develop this particular interest and skill to become a better mom.
 I do stay home with my son after all; don’t all the other stay-at-home moms do crafts with their kids all day long?